BilieLiu/2019-big-data-project-team/README.md

 ### 4.1 Cleaning and Preprocessing

 The original dataset has roughly 20% missing entires.
 Given the dataset is large enough, we simply deleted all rows with missing values.
 Then, because the original dataset does not have a column indicating whether a customer is a repeat customer, we create a new columns "is_repeat” as our target column to indicate whether a customer is a repeat customer, by grouping by customer_id and merchant_id; after grouping, we utilize spark to counter each group, if a group appears more than once, this customer is a repeat customer for this merchant.

+### 4.2 Tools Used

+For preprocessing and modeling, we utilize pyspark and SparkML.
+We experimented binary logistic regression model and random forest model.
+Because repeat customer only accounts for a very tiny proportion of overall data, we have to downsample negative sample to better address data imbalance.
+The final proportion of positive is around 3.5%, which we consider appropriate for setting up a model.